 - a.
 Scouting is forbidden at all times during the Competition. - b.
-Scouting is defined as: - 1. when a team or its members attend a Hearing in which they are not participants; - 2. instances where students, coaches or spectators discuss with or pose questions of substantive issues of international criminal law to the judges. - c.
+Scouting is defined as: - 1. when a team or its members including students, coaches and spectators associated with that team attend a Hearing in which they are not participants; - 2. instances where students, coaches or spectators discuss with or pose questions of substantive issues of international criminal law to the judges. - c.
 Violations of this article will result in disqualification.
 A team's disqualification is final and irrevocable.